Organization

 The Center for Biomedical Informatics and Information Technology (CBIIT) mission is supported by the:

-- Office of the Director (OD)
+- Office of Business Operations (OBO)

 - Informatics and Data Science (IDS) Program